 MSYSA takes all reports of potential violations of this Athlete and Participant Safety Program seriously, and is committed to confidentiality and investigation of allegations.
-The MSYSA Risk Management (RM) Committee and/or MSYSA Legal Counsel may conduct or manage investigations.
+The MSYSA Participant Safety (PS) Committee and/or MSYSA Legal Counsel may conduct or manage investigations.

-In order to monitor and enforce the MSYSA Athlete and Participant Safety Program, MSYSA reserves the right to, either directly or through a contracted third-party service provider, survey, audit, require certifications of compliance with, or otherwise review compliance with this policy by direct member organizations and/or those organizations that are indirectly affiliated with MSYSA via membership or participation with any MSYSA direct member organization.
-Any MSYSA direct member organizations, and/or those organizations that are indirectly affiliated with any MSYSA direct member organizations that are indirectly affiliated with any MSYSA direct member organizations.
-Any MSYSA direct member organizations, and/or those organizations that are indirectly affiliated with any MSYSA direct member organizations.
-Any MSYSA direct member organizations, and/or those organizations that are indirectly affiliated with any MSYSA direct member organizations.
+In order to monitor and enforce the MSYSA Athlete and Participant Safety Program, MSYSA reserves the right to, either directly or through a contracted third-party service provider, survey, audit, require certifications of compliance with, or otherwise review compliance with this policy by direct member organizations and/or those organizations that are indirectly affiliated with MSYSA via membership or participation with any MSYSA direct member organizations.
 Any MSYSA direct member organizations, and/or those organizations that are indirectly affiliated with MSYSA via membership or participation with any MSYSA direct member organization, that fail to maintain compliance with this policy will be subject to review by the MSYSA Board of Directors.
 This failure to maintain compliance with this policy may constitute a violation of the MSYSA Bylaws Article III Section 5.